TCSS 462/562-F'24: Software Engineering for Cloud Computing

 For TCSS 462:

-In lieu of an in-class presentation, students enrolled in TCSS 462 will submit peer reviews of class presentations.
+In lieu of giving an in-class presentation, TCSS 462 students will submit peer reviews of class presentations.
 To receive full credit, students should submit a minimum of 4 peer reviews (approximately 1 per day) of the presentations.
 Presentation peer reviews will be completed using a worksheet provided by the instructor.
 In addition to the reviews, students will write two questions about content in the presentation.
 These can be questions to help clarify content from the presentation that was not clear, or any related questions inspired by the presentation.
 To ensure intellectual depth of questions, questions should not have yes-no answers.
 These questions will be captured by the presentation peer review worksheet.

 For TCSS 562: